Organized crime in Italy: Non-Italian criminal groups in Italy

 There are numerous criminal organizations operating in Italy.
-They are mostly composed of non-Italians living in Italy, such as the Albanian, Romanian, Ukrainian and Moroccan mafias, the Chinese Triads, the Russian and Nigerian gangs, among others.
-There is also a growing number of criminal groups originating from Mexico and Central America, such as the Latin Kings, operating most often in Lombardy.
-The Albanian gangs historically operate mainly in Rome, in Milan and in Apulia, but they are also expanding to other regions such as Emilia-Romagna or Molise.
+They are mostly composed of non-Italians living in Italy, such as the Albanian, Romanian, Ukrainian and Moroccan mafias, the Chinese Triads, the Russian, Georgian and Nigerian gangs, among others.
+There is also a growing number of criminal groups originating from Hispanic America, such as the Latin Kings, operating most often in Lombardy.
+The Albanian gangs historically operate mainly in Lazio, Lombardy and Apulia, but they are also expanding to other regions such as Emilia-Romagna and Liguria.

 Most of these organizations focus their ambitions on prostitution and drug trafficking, under the control and with permissions of the Italian organized crime groups.

 Chinese triads

 According to the expert on terrorist organizations and mafia-type organized crime Antonio De Bonis, there is a close relationship between the Triad and the Camorra and the Port of Naples is the most important landing point for the activities managed by the Chinese groups in cooperation with the camorra.
 Among the illegal activities in which the two criminal organizations work together are human trafficking and illegal immigration aimed at the sexual and labor exploitation of Chinese people on Italian territory, drug trafficking and the laundering of illicit capital through the purchase of real estate, commercial establishments and businesses.

 In 2017, investigators uncovered a plan between the Camorra and Chinese gangs: these exported industrial waste from Italy to China which guaranteed revenues of millions of euros for both organizations.
 Industrial waste left Prato and arrived in Hong Kong.
 Among the clans involved in this alliance were the Casalesi clan, the Fabbrocino clan and the Ascione clan.

 In 2018, Naizhong Zhang, a 58-year-old Chinese crime boss, was arrested in Rome for leading a powerful criminal organization that dominated Chinese goods transportation across much of Europe through violence and extortion.
 Based in Prato, where 50,000 Chinese nationals reside, Zhang imposed control over rival gangs after a deadly turf war and expanded into illegal activities such as gambling, drug trafficking, counterfeiting, and money lending.
 Authorities, led by the Florence anti-mafia unit, issued 33 arrest warrants and investigated 54 other individuals as part of the "China Truck" operation that began in 2011.
 Zhang flaunted his power with luxury cars, extravagant weddings, and public shows of respect from followers.
 His organization also operated illegal gambling dens in bars, brothels disguised as massage parlors, and invested criminal profits into ambitious projects, including purchasing part of a coal mine in China.
 Zhang was arrested along with his secretary and lover, Chen Xiaomian, who was found with €30,000 in cash.